microsoft/java-on-aca-with-ai/04-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ## Create and deploy the application on Azure Container Apps

-As in [01 - Build a simple Java application ](../01-build-a-simple-java-application/README.md), create a specific `spring-cloud-microservice` application:
+As in [01 - Build a simple Java application](../01-build-a-simple-java-application/README.md), create a specific `spring-cloud-microservice` application:

 ```bash
 cd spring-cloud-microservice